nathancarter/weblurch/doc/plan.md

 Complete the Groups plugin by adding the following features.

- * Make the inner padding amount for bubbles increase as you move upward in the parent chain of nested groups.
  * Use rounded rectangles for bubbles.
  * Draw an opaque boundary around bubbles.
  * Do not hard-code a color into the bubble-drawing routine, but lift the